-- On the Mode screen, touch Wi-Fi → Samsung Link → Web storage. - If the guide message appears, touch OK. - The camera will automatically attempt to connect to a WLAN via the most recently connected AP device. - If the camera has not previously been connected to a WLAN, it will search for available AP devices. (p.
-124) - To change the size for uploaded photos, touch MENU → Upload Image Size. - If you have registered more than one web storage, you can select from the list by touching MENU → Change Web storage.
+- Rotate the mode dial to Wi-Fi. - 2 Select ∞ → Web storage. - If the guide message appears, select OK. - The camera will automatically attempt to connect to a WLAN via the most recently connected AP device. - If the camera has not previously been connected to a WLAN, it will search for available AP devices. (p.
+123) - To change the size for uploaded photos, press [MENU], and then select Upload Image Size. - If you have registered more than one web storage, you can select from the list by pressing [MENU], and then selecting Change Web storage.

-- 2 Enter your ID and password, and then touch Login \rightarrow OK. - For information about entering text, refer to "Entering text". (p.
-127) - To select an ID from the list, touch $\nabla \rightarrow$ an ID. - If you have previously logged in to the website, you may be logged in automatically.
+- 3 Enter your ID and password, and then select Login \rightarrow OK. - For information about entering text, refer to "Entering text". (p.
+127) - To select an ID from the list, select $\nabla \rightarrow$ an ID. - If you have previously logged in to the website, you may be logged in automatically.

 To use this feature, you must create a Samsung Link account and an account with an affiliated online storage service using your PC.
-After finishing creating accounts, add your online storage account to Samsung Link.
+After you have finished creating the accounts, add your online storage account to Samsung Link.

-3 Select files you want to upload, and then touch Upload.
+4 Select files you want to upload, and then select Upload.

-- If you have registered more than one web storage, select a web storage first. - You cannot upload video files to Samsung Link online storage. - When there are no files in the camera memory, you cannot use this feature. - You can upload up to 20 files. - You can also upload photos in Playback mode by touching MENU → Share(Wi-Fi) → Samsung Link.
+- If you have registered more than one web storage, select a web storage first. - You cannot upload video files to Samsung Link online storage. - When there are no files in the camera memory, you cannot use this feature. - You can upload up to 20 files. - You can also upload photos in Playback mode by pressing [MENU], and then selecting Share(Wi-Fi) → Samsung Link.